 The OSG Postprints follow the 2018 JAIC Style Guide, with the exception that first person voice and active tense are encouraged when appropriate.
 IUPAC nomenclature should be used for chemicals that do not have an accepted common name.
-Please reference the Chicago Manual of Style, 16th edition for any other questions not specifically addressed by the Style Guide.
+Please reference the Chicago Manual of Style, 16th edition for any questions not specifically addressed by the Style Guide.

 - Times New Roman, 12-point font

 - Single space after the period at the end of each sentence

 - No special Microsoft Word formatting.
-Please do not use footnotes, embed images, insert page numbers, utilize text boxes, or make use of any automatic citation/bibliography tools, etc.).
-Plain text blocks, with italicized font where called for is sufficient.
+Please do not use footnotes, embed images, insert page numbers, utilize text boxes, or make use of any automatic citation/bibliography tools or plugins.
+Plain text blocks with italicized font where called for is sufficient.

 7,000 words for regular session papers